Riemann-Roch theorems in monoidal 2-categories: 2-Dualizability

 \begin{cor}[{\cref{goal:dualizable}, \cite[5.2 and 6.18]{cp2}}] If $A$ is a 2-dualizable 0-cell in a monoidal bicategory $\sB$ then $\sh{U_A}$ is dualizable in the monoidal category $\sB(I,I)$ \end{cor}

+\begin{proof} By definition, $\sh{U_A}$ is the composite of $\coo{A}$, $U_A$, $\Gamma$, and $\evo{A}$ in \cref{fig:shadow}.
+In any bicategory, $U_A$ is dualizable with dual $U_A$ and the coevaluation and evaluation are unit isomorphisms.
+If $A$ is 2-dualizable $\coo{A}$ and $\evo{A}$ are dualizable by definition.
+The 1-cell $\Gamma$ is dualizable by \cref{fig:dualizable_1_cell_symmetry}.
+Then the result follows from \cref{lem:duals_compose}. \end{proof}

+We can describe the coevaluation and evaluation for $\sh{U_A}$ in terms of those for each of the pieces $\coo{A}$, $U_A$, $\Gamma$, and $\evo{A}$.
 The coevaluation is the composite in \cref{fig:copairing_defn_fig} and the evaluation is the composite in \cref{fig:pairing_defn_fig}.
+Note that we can omit the coevaluation and evaluation for $U_A$ since it is the unit isomorphism.
 Following the discussion in \cref{sec:path} we will call the coevaluation a ``copairing'' and the evaluation a ``pairing''.

 \cref{lem:compatiblity_1-witnesses_if_2-dual} is a fundamental observation from \cite{cp2}.
-Most of this result appeared in the proof of \cite[Theorem 6.18]{cp2}, but since the definition of 1-dualizability is slightly different in this paper (\cref{rmk:cp_1_dual_change}) we will formally state and prove the result here.
+Most of this result appeared in the proof of \cite[Theorem 6.11]{cp2}, but since the definition of 1-dualizability is slightly different in this paper (\cref{rmk:cp_1_dual_change}) we will formally state and prove the additional conditions required here.

 \begin{lem} If $A$ is 2-dualizable then $\zdual{A}$ is 1-dualizable with witnessing 1-cells $(\rdual{\evo{A}},\rdual{\coo{A}})$. \end{lem}